FuturePhotonInitiative/PTCS/README.md

 Initial data section of the Data Map for use by experiment procedures.
 When the data has all been initialized, the launcher will then begin to execute the tasks that were specified in the configurations experiment.
 Once all tasks have been completed, the launcher will exit and terminate the program.
 ###### Configs
-Configuration files are the basis of all SPAE experiments.
+Configuration files are the basis of all PTCS experiments.
 These files are all JSON formatted and have the following structure
 <div>
 <img src="http://ridl.cfd.rit.edu/images/Prober%20Documentation/Config_Format.jpeg" height="1000" />
 <img src="http://ridl.cfd.rit.edu/images/Prober%20Documentation/Example_Config.png" height="1000" />